Billal Miah

 Billal Miah (born 15 May 1963) is an Indian politician from Tripura.
-He is a former member of the Tripura Legislative Assembly from the Boxanagar (Vidhan Sabha constituency), having first been elected in the 1988 and 1998 elections.
-He was the working President of Tripura Pradesh Congress Committee before leaving INC on 24th Aug 2023.
-He was welcomed in BJP by Hon'ble CM Prof. Dr Manik Saha in Presence of Dr Mahesh Sharma, MP.
+He is a former member of the Tripura Legislative Assembly representing the Boxanagar constituency, serving from 1988 to 1993 and 1998 to 2003.
+He was the working President of the Tripura Pradesh Congress Committee before leaving INC to join the Bharatiya Janata Party on 24 August 2023.

 Personal life

 Billal Miah was born on 15 May 1960 in Sonamura to Maharam Ali and Sahara Begam.
-He did his schooling from NCI Institution, Sonamura, Tripura in 1981 and joined, University of Calcutta for further studies.
-He did his graduation in 1985 in political science from MBB college.
+He completed his schooling at NCI Institution, Sonamura, Tripura in 1981 and attended the University of Calcutta for further studies.
+He graduated in 1985 with a degree in political science from MBB College.
 Billal Miah married Nasreen Sultana on 16 December 1991.
 They have a son, Sabbir Ahammed Belali, and a daughter, Nusrat Jahan Sultana.

 Political career

 Billal Miah entered politics in 1979, as NSUI General Secretary, Sonamura Sub division.
-He served as Tripura Pradesh Youth Congress President, Sonamura Sub Division in 1983, State Youth Congress secretary 1985.
-In 1988, from Boxanagar (Vidhan Sabha constituency), Billa Miah was elected to the Tripura Legislative Assembly.
-He was appointed Minister of State for Agriculture, Fishery and Animal Resources, Planning Coordination, Flood Control.
+He became Tripura Pradesh Youth Congress President, Sonamura Sub Division in 1983, and State Youth Congress secretary 1985.
+In 1988 Billa Miah was elected to the Tripura Legislative Assembly from the Boxanagar constituency,.
+He was appointed Minister of State for Agriculture, Fishery and Animal Resources, Planning Coordination, and Flood Control.
 In 1991 he was appointed Cabinet Minister for Animal Resources, Labour and Employment Statistics.

 In 1998, he was again elected as MLA from Boxanagar.

-From 1998 to Aug 2023, the positions held by him in Tripura Pradesh Congress Committee include:
+From 1998 to Aug 2023, the positions held by him in the Tripura Pradesh Congress Committee included: